keronei/mpesa_flutter_plugin/README.md

 That's what in the docs in summary.

 ## Contributing
 This plugin was build using [this](https://github.com/safaricom/LNMOnlineAndroidSample) project as the reference.
-Pull Requests are welcomed this plugin project on [GitHub](https://github.com/keronei/mpesa_flutter_plugin/).
+Pull Requests are welcomed to this plugin project on [GitHub](https://github.com/keronei/mpesa_flutter_plugin/).